Treatment of South Asian labourers in the Gulf Cooperation Council region: Working conditions

 In Qatar, the Human Rights Watch needed to step in after hundreds of South Asian workers died while working in construction.

 When the Coronavirus started infecting, South Asian labourers were living in unhygienic conditions with no means.

 Acknowledging the poor working conditions, Qatar introduced significant labour and Kafala reforms for all workers in 2020.
 This ended the forced labour scheme in Qatar and improved the migrant workers’ living and work conditions, regardless of their nationality.
 In 2020, Qatar became the second country in the Gulf region to set a minimum wage for migrant workers, after Kuwait.

 In 2021, Qatar introduced a new non-discriminatory minimum wage to further strengthen its labour market.
 To ensure compliance, the Government of Qatar enhanced the detection of violations, enacted swifter penalties and strengthened the capacity of labour inspectors.

 Living conditions

-Begum, a specialist who studies Saudi Arabia, documented accounts of South Asian women sleeping on floors of storage rooms when they went to the Middle East.
+Rothna Begum, a specialist who studies Saudi Arabia, documented accounts of South Asian women sleeping on floors of storage rooms when they went to the Middle East.